gosquared/node-gosquared/README.md

 This node module works with the [GoSquared API](https://www.gosquared.com/developer), making it really easy to integrate GoSquared with your node app.

-It can be used as an easy proxy so you don't expose your API Key too.
+It can be used as an easy proxy for frontend JavaScript so you don't publically expose your API Key.

 ## Installation
 ```bash
 npm install --save gosquared
 ```

 ## Usage
+### API
 ```javascript
 var GoSquared = require('gosquared');